karboosx/procer/readme.md

 Each `function call` in this example code (`new_shopping_cart`, `product_from_store`, `add`, `checkout`) is actually a function in php land.
 Here you only write the business logic and the implementation is done in php.

-Check the [Karboosx\Procer Syntax](docs/syntax.md) for more information.
+Check the [Procer Syntax](docs/syntax.md) for more information.

 ## Installation

-You can install Karboosx\Procer using composer:
+You can install Procer using composer:

 ```
 composer require karboosx/procer